angular/protractor/DEVELOPER.md

 Interactive tests are for testing `browser.pause` and element explorer.

 End to end tests all have configuration files which live in `spec/`.
-Many tests do not need an actual Selenium server backing them, and use the `mockSelenium` configuration, which saves time by not connecting to a real selenium server.
+Many tests do not need an actual Selenium server backing them and use the `mockSelenium` configuration, which saves time by not connecting to a real selenium server.

 ## Important dependencies